 To further enhance user engagement efforts, in October 2016 we formed QuCampus, a joint venture with Ant Financial.
-The joint venture provides services covering various aspects of the daily life of college students, including those related to academia, social connection, networking and other campus life related services.
+Accessible through the Alipay consumer interface, QuCampus' services cover various aspects of the daily life of college students, including those related to academia, social connection, networking and other campus life related services.
 We believe our extensive historical on-the-ground operational experiences and understanding of the behavior and social needs of college students across China enable the joint venture to better design and introduce relevant services.
 We view the joint venture as a valuable opportunity to cultivate long-term relationships with prospective borrowers.

-We are in ongoing discussions with Ant Financial to refine our collaboration, including various approaches to engage and serve prospective borrowers.
+We are in ongoing discussions with Ant Financial to explore other collaboration opportunities, including various approaches to engage and serve prospective borrowers.